-Site Name (Area, ha) Qualifying features and conservation objectives Key vulnerabilities Non-qualifying habitats and species upon which the qualifying habitats and/or species depend H7140.
+Site Name (Area, ha) Qualifying features and conservation objectives Key vulnerabilities Non-qualifying habitats and species upon which the qualifying habitats and/or species depend Shortheath Common SAC (58.94 ha) Qualifying features: H4030.
+European dry heaths H7140.
 Transition mires and quaking bogs; Very wet mires often identified by an unstable 'quaking' surface H91D0.
-Bog woodland Conservation objectives: Ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the site contributes to achieving the Favourable Conservation Status of its Qualifying Features, by maintaining or restoring; The extent and distribution of the qualifying natural habitats The structure and function (including typical species) of the qualifying natural habitats, and, reduce this and there are several options available.
+Bog woodland Conservation objectives: Ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the site contributes to achieving the Favourable Conservation Status Inappropriate scrub control There is a build up of scrub and leaf litter, alongside areas where grasses are dominant or too tall.
+Active management is required to reduce this and there are several options available.
 Approval from Planning Inspectorate (PINS) is being sought to allow installation of fencing and other infrastructure, to enable grazing on the common.
 Public access / disturbance This site is common land and open access, and is regularly used for recreation.
 Shortheath Common is dissected by a road and there are parking facilities that enable visitors to access the common.
 Integrated Site Assessment carried out in 2013 identified areas of acid grassland and dry heath where vegetation was being lost due to recreational disturbance.
-Direct impact from 3rd party Encroachment by householders onto the SAC dry heath mosaic is frequent on this site.
-Whilst each encroachment is relatively small, cumulatively the area is significant.
-Attempts by the landowners or Natural England to tackle these have not worked.
-Air pollution European dry heaths typically occur on freely-draining, acidic to circumneutral soils with generally low nutrient content.
+Natural England's Conservation Objectives: Supplementary Advice for this site [See reference 73] identify the following dependencies: European dry heaths typically occur on freely-draining, acidic to circumneutral soils with generally low nutrient content.
 The term 'transition mire' relates to vegetation that in floristic composition and general ecological characteristics is transitional between acid bog and alkaline fens, in which the surface conditions range from markedly acidic to slightly base-rich.
 A birch Betula sppdominated variant of Bog woodland occurs where birch Betula spp. or willow Salix spp. occur in long-term stable combinations with bog vegetation.
-The habitat type has not previously been well described in the UK, and consequently knowledge of its ecological characteristics is limited.
-Shortheath Common is part of a chain of important lowland heathland sites around Bordon, some of which are components of the Wealden Heaths II Special Protection Area (SPA).
-The supporting processes on which the qualifying natural habitats rely Nitrogen deposition exceeds site relevant critical loads.
-It is unknown if air quality is affecting the SAC habitats.
-There is a need to determine the level of Nitrogen emissions (if
+The habitat type has not previously been well